BelalWahba/YahooFinanceStock/README.md

 	- it triggers lambda functiont to write the data into InfluxDB and activate the SES alert function.
 - Running AWS Glue crawler to standarize the schema and query the data on AWS Athena.
 - Visualize the resluts on both AWS Quicksight for historical data and Grafana for time series data.
-- Created a Cloudformation template to all the services used in the project
+- Created a Cloudformation template to all the services used in the project.

 <p align="center">
     <img src="https://github.com/BelalWahba/YahooFinanceStockIngesion/blob/main/Sources/fsdfsdfsdfsd.png">